CollierCZ/docs-media/java-rx-sdk-reame.md

 // Kentico Cloud project Id
 String projectId = "683771be-aa26-4887-b1b6-482f56418ffd";

-// Type resolvers are required to convert the retrieved content items to their strongly-typed models based on their 'system.type'
+// Type resolvers are required to convert the retrieved content items to their strongly-typed models
-// property.
+// based on their 'system.type' property.
 List<TypeResolver<?>> typeResolvers = new ArrayList<>();

-// First, create strongly typed models representing your items.
+// First, create strongly-typed models representing your items.
 // This is optional, but strongly recommended.
-It is best practice is to use safe types
+It is best practice to use safe types
 // instead of relying on dynamic objects and values.
-// Here is an example of a strongly typed model of the 'Cafe' content type. public final class Cafe extends ContentItem {
+// Here is an example of a strongly-typed model of the 'Cafe' content type. public final class Cafe extends ContentItem {

-    // This is the codename of your content type in Kentico Cloud public static final String TYPE = "cafe";
+    // Codename of your content type in Kentico Cloud public static final String TYPE = "cafe";

     @ElementMapping("country")